DMills94/DMills94/README.md

 I'm David, a frontend developer working for 🐙 Octopus Investments

-On my GitHub you'll find repositories relating to things I love - web dev 🕸️, the gaming world 🎮 and coding 🐧
+On my GitHub you'll find repositories relating to things I love - web dev 🕸️and gaming 🎮

 Feel free to come interact with me!